 About the Charlotte Schmidlapp Children's Center

 The Children’s Center is approved and licensed by the State of Ohio Department of Job and Family Services.
-The center also has a two-star rating as part of the Step Up to Quality program (SUTQ).
+The center also has a three out of three-star rating as part of the Step Up to Quality program (SUTQ).
 This is a voluntary quality rating system for childcare programs.
 The goal is to promote school readiness by improving the quality of early care and education for all children.
 Fore more information on SUTQ go to www.stepuptoquality.org.

 The Center is located on campus in the Harrington Center and can be reached through the west parking lot, next to the Tennis Courts.
 A drop-off area is available in the front of the building for convenience during arrival and departure.